About

 You can portion the cookie dough using a scoop, and store the cookie dough portions in large gallon-size plastic bag in the fridge for up to 3-4 days, or in the freezer for up to 3 months.

-A close up of the freshly baked, puffed up chocolate chip cookies on a parchment paper lined baking tray, straight out of the oven.
+Close up of freshly baked, puffed up chocolate chip cookies on parchment paper.

 Chocolate chip cookies straight out of the oven.
 A little puffed up in the center, and the cookie is very soft.

-A view of the chocolate chip cookies on a parchment lined baking tray, after they have been cooled.
+Chocolate chip cookies on a parchment paper lined baking tray, after they have been cooled.

 Once the cookie has cooled down, it’ll flatten a bit, and you’ll start seeing more of the characteristic crinkles on the surface.